Language as a driver and inhibitor of human intelligence

 Operation research, system dynamics are examples of the applications of these languages in these types of organizations.

-Businesses as open (adaptive) systems
+Organizations as open (adaptive) systems

 A system is adaptive when it is feedback dependent.
-Business that work as adaptive systems are integrated in the environment with requires managing ambiguous language to deal with the adaptive aspects, synthetic language to define and manage the concepts of the business functions, factual language to solve complex problems, diplomatic language to manage the conflicts with the environment and figurative language to ensure the consensus of decisions.
+Organizations that work as adaptive systems are integrated in the environment with requires managing ambiguous language to deal with the adaptive aspects, synthetic language to define and manage the concepts of the business functions, factual language to solve complex problems, diplomatic language to manage the conflicts with the environment and figurative language to ensure the consensus of decisions.